 Blackpool’s Winter Gardens

-Winer Gardens has been constructed since 1875 and with it provides a prime location just off the sea front in Blackpool.
-In 2010, £40million was spent on the renovations to the plot and with it transformed what was arguably a fairly ageing building into one of the best sports for the spectators on tour.
+Winer Gardens was constructed in 1875 and provides a prime location just off the sea front in Blackpool.
+In 2010, £40million was spent on the renovations to the plot and with it transformed what was arguably a fairly ageing building into one of the best for the spectators on tour.

 The Empress ballroom, which is where the main stage is located, holds 3,000 which makes it one the bigger venues on tour.
 It’s also been home to many pop bands over the years, including the likes of Pet Shop Boys, The Beatles, Queen, Oasis, Radiohead, Slash and The White stripes, to name just a few.